Five Breakups and a Romance: Production

+The cast filmed the movie in Singapore in March 2023, and completed the rest of the scenes in Manila in April.

 Promotion

 A scene drop from the film was released early in September 2023.
 The official teaser of the film was released on September 16, 2023.
 It was followed by the release of a two-part in-depth discussion with Montes and Richards titled Five Breakups and a Romance: The Actors.

 Release

 Five Breakups and a Romance was released in the Philippines on October 18, 2023, initially in 210 cinemas and was expanded to 231 cinemas on its second day and eventually to 242 cinemas.
 A day before its general release, a premiere night of the film was held at SM Megamall.

 The film was released in selected cinemas in California on November 24, 2023, and in 42 cinemas in the Middle East on November 30, 2023.
 It was shown at Palace Dendy Brighton Cinema 4 in Melbourne, Australia, on November 25 and 26, and at the Hoyts Blacktown Xtremescreen Cinema in Sydney on December 2 and 3.